angeldollface/coutils/README.markdown

 ## USAGE :hammer:

-To check out the functions available have a look at this file in the source code: [`src/modules/coutils.rs`](src/modules/coutils.rs).
+To check out the functions and entities available view the documentation for this crate [here](https://angeldollface.art/coutils).

 ## CHANGELOG :black_nib: